RETAIL WEEK LIVE DIGITAL PROGRAMME

 Networking at it's best.

-Live Late in partnership with Newton was our fabulous party for all attendees at the end of day one of Retail Week Live.
-Following the rigours of the day, this was a perfect opportunity to converse with colleagues and fellow attendees in an informal setting, against a back-drop of live music, drinks and entertainment.
-Live Late took place on the first night of the event and was free to attend for all those who purchase tickets to Retail Week Live.
+Live Late is our fabulous party for all attendees at the end of day one of Retail Week Live.
+Following the rigours of the day, this will be a perfect opportunity to converse with colleagues and fellow attendees in an informal setting, against a back-drop of live music, drinks and entertainment.
+Live Late takes place on the first night of the event and is free to attend for all those who purchase tickets to Retail Week Live.